bengtmartensson/Girr/README.md

 `commandSet`s, and `command`s.
 All can be the root element of a conforming Girr document, although some software may not handle all of them.
-(The previous versions of our [supporting library](http://harctoolbox.org/Girr.html#Supporting+Java+library) only supported `remotes` as root element.)
+(The previous versions of our [supporting library](http://harctoolbox.org/Girr.html#Supporting+Java+library) only supported `remotes` as root element, but this restriction has been lifted.)
 Basically, the element `remotes` contains one or more `remote`s, each containing one or more `commandSet`s, each containing a number of `command`s.